1. Get started

 order,move up,move down,alphabetic,ascending,descending

-Use buttons on the right side of the grid to manage related resources.
-For instance, in order to add a teacher:
+3. Use buttons on the right side of the grid

 • Click Add